Türksat 5B

-Türksat 5B is a Turkish geostationary high-throughput (HTS) communications satellite of Türksat A.Ş. developed for military and commercial purposes, and was launched on 19 December 2021, at 03:58:39 UTC.
+Türksat 5B is a Turkish geostationary high-throughput (HTS) communications satellite of Türksat A.Ş. developed for military and commercial purposes.

 Development

 The Türksat 5B project started in September 2011.
 The final production contract for the Turkish Aerospace Industries (TAI) was planned for 2015.
 After a delay, the contract was realized in October 2017 when Airbus Defence and Space was selected to join the project with the requirement that 25% of the satellite be built in Turkey in order to stimulate the technological sector of the Turkish economy.

 In November 2020, it was announced that satellite level tests for Türksat 5B have begun.

 Launch

 The satellite was launched with a Falcon 9 launch vehicle of SpaceX at Cape Canaveral, Florida, on 19 December 2021 at 03:58:39 UTC.
-The first-stage booster used on this mission was B1067, making its third flight; the first stage was successfully recovered on the drone ship A Shortfall of Gravitas.
+The first-stage booster used on this mission was B1067, making its third flight; the first stage was successfully recovered on A Shortfall of Gravitas.